MPs told to wear masks in Parliament amid rising Covid cases

 The measures will be reviewed in two weeks' time.

-Last week, face coverings became mandatory for staff employed by the House of Commons, unless they have a legitimate exemption.
+Last week, face coverings became mandatory for staff employed by the House of Commons, unless they have a legitimate exemption - but it was left up to individual MPs to decide whether to cover their faces or not.

-However, MPs are not employed by the Commons authorities and cannot be forced to wear masks - although they have been encouraged to do so by the Commons Speaker Sir Lindsay Hoyle and unions representing parliamentary workers.
+MPs are not employed by the Commons authorities and cannot be forced to wear masks - although they have been encouraged to do so by the Commons Speaker Sir Lindsay Hoyle and unions representing parliamentary workers.

 Most opposition MPs have opted to wear masks during Commons debates, but many Conservatives have not.